ionic-team/ionic-docs/docs/theming/dark-mode.md

 <TabItem value="system">

-The **system** dark theme behaves in the following ways:
+The **system** dark palette behaves in the following ways:

-1. Sets the [Ionic colors](colors.md) for all [modes](platform-styles.md#ionic-modes) to complement a dark theme in the `:root` selector.
+1. Sets the [Ionic colors](colors.md) for all [modes](platform-styles.md#ionic-modes) to complement a dark palette in the `:root` selector.
 The [`:root`](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) selector is identical to the selector `html`, except that its [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) is higher.
-2. Setting variables for the dark theme on `ios` devices using the `:root.ios` selector.
+2. Setting variables for the dark palette on `ios` devices using the `:root.ios` selector.
-3. Setting variables for the dark theme on `md` devices using the `:root.md` selector.
+3. Setting variables for the dark palette on `md` devices using the `:root.md` selector.
 4. Only applies these variables when the [CSS media query for `prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) is `dark`.

 :::caution
-It is important to pay attention to the specificity if you want to override any of the Ionic dark theme variables.
+It is important to pay attention to the specificity if you want to override any of the Ionic dark palette variables.
 For example, because the `--ion-item-background` variable is set for each mode, it cannot be overridden in the `:root` selector.
 A higher specificity selector, such as `:root.ios`, is required.
 :::

 ```css